 10. The Monk Who Sold His Ferrari: A Fable About Fulfilling Your Dreams & Reaching Your Destiny

 This book is highly recommended by my side.
 It really inspires me a lot.
-Here are a few most interesting quotes from these books that made this book in the list of must read books for students:
+Here are a few most interesting quotes from these books that made this book on the list of must-read books for students:

 ✪ Don’t live the same day 80 times and call it a life.